Skip to main content

 install_items+=" /usr/lib/modules-load.d/ /etc/modules-load.d/ "

-3. Configure Kernel Command Line Parameters (UUID) You need to find RAID array UUID and add to kernel parameters.
+3. Configure Kernel Command Line (UUID) Need to find RAID UUID and add to kernel args.
 Create /etc/dracut.conf.d/mdraid-cmdline.conf:

 # Kernel command line parameters for RAID arrays

-# Please replace with your actual RAID UUID (View via mdadm --detail --scan)
+# Replace with your actual RAID UUID (Check via mdadm --detail --scan)

 kernel_cmdline="rd.md.uuid=68b53b0a:c6bd2ca0:caed4380:1cd75aeb rd.md.uuid=c8f92d69:59d61271:e8ffa815:063390ed"